G-Wayne/info3180-project1/README.md

-# Lab 5 Starter Code
+# Project 1 Code
-Starter code for Lab 5
+This project uses the starter code for Lab 5 to create a Flask based application that can accept and display profile information.
+The profile information will be stored in a PostgreSQL database.